Geodefi/Portal-Eth/contracts/modules/Readme.md

   - Setting the visibility to either private or public.
   - Setting the pool's maintainance fee.
   - Setting
-  - Deploying the latest version of the Withdrawal Contract Package.
+  - Deploying the latest version of the Withdrawal Package.
   - Optionally deploying the latest version of the Liquidity Pool Package.
   - Optionally deploying a gETH Middleware that is bound to given ID, using the setting that is provided by the user:
     - Middleware ID among the allowed implementations of the gETH Middlewares.